 - communicate to all school staff the acceptable process to follow if students are found to be in possession of alcohol, tobacco, illicit substances and unsanctioned prescription medication

-- inform local police when an illicit substance is found by school staff and arrange for police to collect the substance as soon as possible and follow the procedures in
+- inform local police when an illicit substance is found by school staff and arrange for police to collect the substance as soon as possible

 - assess the need for referral to other agencies and establish protocols with relevant professionals and agencies to provide